my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 **精通**

 Det er bedre at barna selv <span class="env-green">opplever glede av mestringen</span>.
+→ It is better that children themselves experience the joy of mastery.

 å <span class="env-green">mestre</span> noe → to master sth